rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

     set_tests_properties(${TEST_NAME} PROPERTIES LABELS "example")
     ```

-This example does not use any Mbed OS code, but if your unit tests do, then remember to update header stubs in `UNITTESTS/target_h` and stubs sources in `UNITTESTS/stubs` with any missing type or function declarations.
+This example does not use any Mbed OS code.
+If your unit tests do, remember to update header stubs in `UNITTESTS/target_h` and stubs sources in `UNITTESTS/stubs` with any missing type or function declarations.

 ### Building and running unit tests